OpenRiak/riak_kv/docs/QueryAPI.md

 As queries depend on all these parts, and all these parts are impacted differently by different factors it is not possible to precisely predict query response times.

-> In general, though, when scanning less than 10K entries and filtering to less than 1K results most non-trivial cluster should be able support **query latency of o(10) ms**.
+> In general though, when scanning less than 10K entries and filtering to less than 1K results, most Riak clusters on modern hardware should be able to support **query latency of o(10) ms**.

 ### Setup and Distribute the Query